PieterjanMontens/pyghotess/README.md

 # pyghotess
-Python / Ghostscript / Tesseract fast image PDF OCR processing
+Python / Ghostscript / Tesseract for fast multi-threaded customizable image PDF OCR processing with real-time page-per-page result feed.

 ## Description
 This component allows more fine-tuning, control and parallelisation of Tesseract OCR processing then other available solutions (apache Tika for example).
 It is only applicable to PDF files though.

+- Ghostscript for fast & precise page image extraction
+- Tesseract for high-quality image OCR processing
+- Python for gluing it together and provide a nice asynchronous web interface (Rest or websocket API)

 ### Advantages
 - Configure the parameters to the task at hand : is the original material of good quality ?
 Is the orientation bad ?
 The resolution ?
 - Distribute the OCR processing over multiple CPU's

 ### Disadvantage
-- Less flexible: only works with PDF files
+- Less flexible: only works with image-PDF files

 ### Other ideas
-- Streaming of output : get first pages while other pages are still processed
 - Per-page configuration
+- Faster first-page result (TTFR: time-to-first-result)
+- Improve and parallelize first step (ghostscript image creation)

 ## Installation
 From the root directory of in your local copy (after cloning the repository):